Get to know the city known as both "the Pearl of the South" and "Museum City."

 To pair a local history lesson with a local coffee tasting, visit the Hacienda Buena Vista Coffee Plantation and take one of their tours (reservations required).

 A visit to Plaza Las Delicias, the town square, will provide access to the iconic Cathedral of Our Lady of Guadalupe, the elegant Fuente de los Leones, the once iconic fire station Parque de Bombas, and a variety of restaurants and coffee shops.
-Around the plaza you’ll also notice the distinct architecture of Ponce, known as Ponce Creole.
+Around the plaza, you’ll also notice the distinct architecture of Ponce, known as Ponce Creole.

 Other unique stops are the Museo de Arte de Ponce (MAP), renowned for its extraordinary collection of European and Puerto Rican art; and the Serrallés Castle, a grand mansion overlooking the downtown that once belonged to the owners of the Don Q Rum Distillery, and that now houses a museum about the sugar cane and rum industries in Puerto Rico.

 Eight miles off the coast of Ponce is Caja de Muertos island.
 This vibrant nature reserve is a gorgeous paradise with stunning beaches, hiking trails, a lighthouse, and a cave.
-To reach this islet, book a private boat trip in advance, and make sure to bring food and drink with you because there is no fresh water or dining options available once you’ve arrived.
+To reach this islet, book a private boat trip in advance, and make sure to bring food and drinks with you because there is no fresh water or dining options available once you’ve arrived.

 El Negocio de Panchi is one of the most popular restaurants in Ponce and specializes in gourmet Puerto Rican food as well as a variety of Caribbean and international options.
 Their exceptionally personal service will make you feel instantly welcome.

 For a taste of local culture, stroll along Paseo Tablado La Guancha and check out some of the food vendors.
 This boardwalk along the Caribbean Sea is also a great place to catch a sunset and unwind after a long day of exploring the city.
+Due to damage caused by Hurricane Maria La Guancha's boardwalk is currently closed for reconstruction.

 Other excellent options include Campioni Pizza Birra & Tapas (tasty homemade pizza and craft beers) and La Casa del Chef (seafood and Caribbean cuisine).
 Lola Eclectic Cuisine is another great dinner spot, offering a colorful and cozy atmosphere.